 Where to Stay in Athens:

 This guide runs through the best neighbourhoods for a comfortable stay in Athens highlighting the best features that each area has to offer and suggesting Athens hotels that suit any budget during your Athens itinerary.

 It should be noted that all of the neighbourhoods mentioned in this guide are generally very safe and charming areas.
 If you want a super-centralised location such as Monastiraki, Syntagma, Psiri or Plaka, I would just advise you to be a little more careful when walking back at night.

 Each location boasts plenty of amenities nearby – dining options, bars for evening entertainment, coffee shops, and fast food.
 For a more “authentic” Athens experience, I would advise you to go a little further afield than the central neighbourhoods.

-I would say that each of the neighbourhoods referenced in this Where to Stay in Athens guide are well-suited to all types of travellers – from solo travellers to families and older couples.
+Each of the neighbourhoods referenced in this guide are well-suited to all types of travellers – from solo travellers to families and older couples.

 Those looking for the best place to stay in Athens that is away from the chaos of the city centre will certainly enjoy the laid-back atmosphere and elegant ambiance of Kifissia.
 Kifissia is often referred to as being the Beverly Hills of Athens.
 Like Kolonaki, Kifissia attracts a well-dressed crowd.